 A trusted name in memory cards, Lexar makes reliable Professional cards with capacities ranging from 64GB to 512GB.

-When it comes to Type A cards, Sony is currently the only game in town, announcing a range of CFexpress Type A cards alongside the A7S III.
+When it comes to Type A cards, Sony was the only game in town, announcing a range of CFexpress Type A cards alongside the A7S III.
+Since then Delkin and Lexar have started to produce cards in the CFexpress type A format.
 Offering read/write speeds of around 800MB/s and 700MB/s, the Sony CFexpress Type A TOUGH Memory Cards are, as the name implies, tough enough to stand up to the rigours of professional use.
 They come in 80GB and 160GB varieties.

 One thing that’s also worth noting is that your current memory card reader may not be capable of reading a CFexpress card – so that’s another thing you may have to sort in order to be able to get the cards onto your computer.
 Sony and Lexar are two reliable brands that have started producing the CFexpress card readers.
 However, there are others out there, so get in touch with the Fixation sales team and we can recommend you the best deals for you.